LEB-EPFL/qExM_protocol/Expansion Microscopy.md

     **!!** Prepare an ice bucket as well on which to put the petri after 5/10 minutes of cooling down.

-22. Aspirate the PBS from the well and put 1 ml of monomer solution
+22. Aspirate the PBS from the well and put 1 ml of monomer solution to incubate over the sample

     **Critical Point** - *Pro tip*: This step allows us for the monomer solution to start diffusing onto the whole cell surface of the coverslip before the gel polymerization.